Why Caterpillar Inc. [CAT] Should Be On Your Radar Moving Forward

 Caterpillar Inc. [NYSE:CAT]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding Caterpillar Inc. [CAT], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For Caterpillar Inc. [CAT] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 3/30/2020.
 On average, stock market experts give CAT an Overweight rating.
-The average 12-month price forecast for this stock is $114.04, with the high estimate being $201.00, the low estimate being $80.00 and the median estimate amounting to $130.00.
-This is compared to its latest closing price of $112.91.
+The average 12-month price forecast for this stock is $110.98, with the high estimate being $198.00, the low estimate being $80.00 and the median estimate amounting to $130.00.
+This is compared to its latest closing price of $116.38.

 Fundamental Analysis of Caterpillar Inc. [CAT]